MikeViller/jb-over/README.md

 jb-over
 =======

-Files override the original source
+These files override the original source.
+Just copy the tree to the initialized Jellybean source tree.
+Do not forget to check versions :)